 J.R.R.
 Tolkien’s Sacramental World, Part One: MemoryNov 30th, 2009 | By Andrew Preslar | Category: Blog Posts

 Fr.
 Dwight Longenecker has written a nice summary of J.R.R.
 Tolkien’s classic novel, The Lord of the Rings.
 I was moved to comment there, and now to post a greatly amplified version of that comment here.
 One justification for the latter move is that the subject has some bearing upon recent discussions at this website.
 More fundamentally, anything will do for an excuse to write about Middle Earth.
-In particular, I want to consider how Tolkien came to the Catholic Church, what he found there, and how one of the thematic elements of The Lord of the Rings, namely, the memory of ancient things, is resonant with Catholicism.
+In what follows, I will consider how Tolkien came to the Catholic Church, what he found there and how this generally influenced his writing, and, more particularly, how one of the thematic elements of The Lord of the Rings, namely, the Elves’ memory of ancient things, is resonant with liturgical sacramentalism.

 From Africa to Mother’s Church